hashstation/hashstation/docs/library/assets.md

 Cracking Assets
 ===============

-There are different kinds of assets used by the various attack modes available in Fitcrack, such as dictionaries, rulesets, and more.
+There are different kinds of assets used by the various attack modes available in Hashstation, such as dictionaries, rulesets, and more.
 Many of these can be managed on their respective pages in Webadmin.
-You can edit or remove the ones shipping with Fitcrack, and you can, of course, upload new ones, extending the system's capabilities.
+You can edit or remove the ones shipping with Hashstation, and you can, of course, upload new ones, extending the system's capabilities.

 Dictionaries